 Read Career Books and Lawyer Newspapers

 Take a look at Guerilla Tactics for Getting the Legal Job of Your Dreams, America's Greatest Places to Work with a Law Degree, and What Law School Doesn't Teach You...But You Really Need to Know.
-These books, written by Kimm Walton and published by Harcourt Brace, are available in the UW Law School Book Mart and in most university book stores.
+These books, written by Kimm Walton and published by Harcourt Brace, are available online and in most university book stores.
 In these sources you will find terrific information on preparing résumés and cover letters, starting your network, interview techniques and other important topics.
 All of these books are well worth the purchase price; but if you don't want to buy them, you are welcome to borrow them from the Career Services lending library.

 Periodically browse through the national and local "lawyers' newspapers."
 A variety of these publications have developed over the last twenty years.
 Your public library may have one or both of the national publications: The American Lawyer or The National Law Journal.
 Many major metropolitan areas have a similar local legal newspaper.
 Here you'll find articles about particular cases and profiles of attorneys and firms.
 Again, you'll be able to get a sense of some of the pressing issues affecting the profession.
 Even looking through the "want ads" included in many of the journals will give you an idea of the broad range of positions lawyers hold.